uhuruos/CloverOS/README.md

 To update the system using source: `./cloveros_settings.sh c && sudo emerge -uvDN world`

 Certain packages may be from an overlay.
-To install, add the overlay;
+To install, add the overlay:
 ```
 sudo emerge layman
 sudo layman -S